hypothe/AI4RO2_E/script/README.md

 ## Scripts

-XXX(Insert number) scripts compose the workflow for the automatic generation and run of pddl problems and its relative sensitivity analysis for the identification of the optimal wA* parameters.
+Four scripts compose the workflow for the automatic generation and run of pddl problems and its relative sensitivity analysis for the identification of the optimal wA* parameters.
 The scripts can be launched sequentially to perform the full evaluation of a single or multiple problems, but can also be used independently if need.